jonasblasques/data-engineering-zoomcamp-notes/4_Analytics-Engineering/README.md

 We can check the lineage to see how the modular data modeling looks.
 Now, we can observe that fact_trips depends on all the required models.
 One of the great features of dbt is that it identifies all these connections.
 This means we can run fact_trips, but first, dbt will execute all its parent models. dbt will test the sources for freshness or other requirements, run any missing or outdated models, and only then build fact_trips.

+In production, with no row limits or testing tricks, the final table will handle significantly more data than the test runs.
+Previously, the limit was 197 rows, but in production, the full table processes 62.7 million rows.
+This creates the complete fact_trips table, which is now ready for validation.

+The final step is to test these models to ensure that all rows and calculations—totaling 62.7 million—are correct before delivering the results.

 ## Building the model

 **1: schema.yml values**